 Performance can call up memories of disconcerting encounters in the gallery.
 Think of Richard Serra flinging lead, Chris Burden dragging himself over broken glass, Yoko Ono waiting to have her dress cut, or Marina Abramovic waiting for nothing at all.
-Before conceptual art, though, came early Modernism's immersive cinema and mechanical ballet.
-Starling and Friedman both rely on video to bring performance to life.
-Both, too, surround it with props that feel darker than the performance, daring one to join in the dance.
-They also struggle very differently with darkness.
+Before conceptual art, though, came Modernism's mechanical ballet.
+These artists rely on video or film to bring performance to life.
+They also surround it with props that feel darker than the performance, daring one to join in the dance.
+Yet they struggle very differently with darkness.

 Simon Starling calls his work At Twilight, at the Japan Society Gallery, but its heart lies in darkness—the darkness of night giving way to morning, of a threat to one's very life, and above all of a darkened theater.
 It unfolds on video as a dance but also a drama, and it recreates the dance at the climax of a drama by William Butler Yeats.
 A man shrouded in refuge from age, poverty, the wind, and the cold stumbles forward and collapses to the floor.
 For Yeats, he was all that was left of Cuchulain, a legendary Irish hero searching in vain for a fountain of youth.
 And then not water but music summons him to life.
 He throws off his shroud, rises in glory, and spreads once and for all his hawk's wings.